An estimation problem: a kernel P from a parameter space Θ to a sample space 𝒳,

 Instances For

-The bayesian risk of an estimator κ
+The bayesian risk of an estimator κ on an estimation problem E with data generating

-with respect to a prior π
+kernel P with respect to a prior π.

 Equations